Cohomological DT invariants from localization: Introduction

-\item In section 4, using invertible/nilpotent decompositions of unframed representations, we relate generating functions of BPS invariants with various nilpotency constraints.
-In section 4.1 we show that the invertible/nilpotent decomposition on unframed representations implies a factorization of generating series, and a decomposition of BPS invariants.
-In section 4.2, we compute BPS invariants for partially invertible representations.
-In section 4.3 we orchestrate previous results, express the BPS invariants in terms of the partially nilpotent BPS invariants accessible by toric localization, and prove the formula \ref{theoasym}.
-In section 4.4 we illustrate our formula and formulate our conjecture for the complete set of attractor invariants, first by comparing with the known formulas for local curves, and by comparing with the computations in \cite{BMP20,MP20}.
+\item In section 3, using invertible/nilpotent decompositions of unframed representations, we relate generating series of BPS invariants with various nilpotency constraints.
+In section 3.1 we introduce the notion of partially invertible/nilpotent representations, and define their generating series and BPS invariants.
+In section 3.2 we show that the invertible/nilpotent decomposition on unframed representations implies a decomposition of BPS invariants.
+In section 3.3, we compute BPS invariants for partially invertible representations.
+In section 3.4 we orchestrate previous results, express the BPS invariants in terms of the partially nilpotent BPS invariants accessible by toric localization, and prove the Theorem \ref{theoasym}.

+\item In section 4, we study toric localization for framed quivers.
+In section 4.1 we describe the fixed locus and the attracting locus of the toric action scaling the arrows of D4- and D6-framed representations.
+In section 4.2, we describe the $\mathbb{C}^\ast$-equivariant tangent-obstruction complex at a $\mathbb{C}^\ast$-fixed component of the moduli space.
+In section 4.3, we prove the 'derived Bialynicki-Birula decomposition' for general framed quivers and provide our localization theorem \ref{theolocD} for D4- and D6-framed invariants.
+In section 4.4, we relate our localization result to the localization of K-theoretic DT invariants.

+\item In section 5 we illustrate our formula and formulate our conjecture for the complete set of attractor invariants.
+In section 5.1 we compare our results with the known formulas for local curves, and explains on specific examples the discrepancy between K-theoretic and cohomological computations.
+In section 5.2 we compare our result \ref{theoasym} and conjecture \ref{conj} with the computations in \cite{BMP20,MP20} for toric threefolds with one compact divisor.
 In order to facilitate comparison with future computations, we spell out our conjecture for the canonical bundle over toric weak Fano surfaces, using the brane tilings listed in \cite{HanSeo}. \end{itemize}

-$Acknowledgments$ I am grateful to my PhD advisors Boris Pioline and Olivier Schiffmann for useful discussions, and all their advices and suggestions during the writing of this article.
-I also thank Ben Davison and Sergey Mozgovoy for many useful suggestions.
+$Acknowledgments$ I am grateful to my PhD advisors Boris Pioline and Olivier Schiffmann for useful discussions, and all their advice and suggestions during the writing of this article.
+I also thank Ben Davison and Sergey Mozgovoy for many useful suggestions, and the anonymous referee for precious advice on the first version of this paper.